tonxycs/SemDINO/README.md

 ### Dataset: (Messages and Download)

-Firstly, please refer to our datasets/RS's code:
+Please refer to our datasets/RS's code:

 [A] Landsat-SCD: